 The Roman calendar (era of 1226) is used in the inscriptions, and to know the corresponding date, 38 years are subtracted from the same date on today’s calendar.
 Above the inscription, there still is a horizontal stonemason’s mark in the shape of a crosier.

-The masonries used in the construction of the church have different shapes and sizes, conferring an irregular look.
-Various initials can be seen on both the inside and outside walls of this temple.
-Decorative elements have only been used in some parts, namely the main chapel, the north façade of the nave and the main façade.
-The highlights are the dog figurines on the north façade with traditional Roman decoration, using geometric designs (rolls and spheres) and figurative elements with “anthropomorphic” features, but poorly preserved.
-On the main façade, two lateral figures can be seen by the warp, one of them possibly representing a hare or rabbit.
-The gate of the main façade has a broken arch with two archivolts, with the interior one displaying a pearled rim above the chamfer, which is also repeated at the level of the cornices.
-The Church of Valadares can thus be categorised as being what has been called “resistance Romanesque” or “Rural Gothic”.
+The masonries used in the construction of the church has different shapes and sizes, resulting in an inconsistent look and various initials can be seen on the temple’s inside and outside walls.
+Decorative elements are only seen in a few parts, namely the main chapel and in the nave’s north and main entrance.
+The Dog figurines on the north facade are noteworthy for their traditional Roman decoration that uses geometric designs (rolls and spheres) and the “anthropomorphic” figurative elements.
+On the main facade, two lateral figurines of a hare and a rabbit are seen by the wall.
+The main facade has a broken arch with two archivolts, the interior one displays a pearled rim above the chamfer, which can also be seen in the cornices.
+Thus, Valadares’s church can be described as belonging to the so called “românico de resistência” or “ gótico rural” (“resistance Romanesque” or “Rural Gothic”).

 Rota do Românico.
 (2014) (“Romanesque route”).
 Lousada: Centro de Estudos da Rota do Românico. (“Study centre of the romanesque route”)

-Tip: Click on the pictures to enlarge.
+Tip: Click on the images to enlarge.